ardatan/graphql-mesh/website/docs/guides/live-queries.md

 }
 ```

-This will start a real-time connection between server and your client, then the response of `todos` will get updated whenever `addTodo` is called.
+This will start a real-time connection between the server and your client.
+The response of `todos` will get updated whenever `addTodo` is called.

 ### ID Based Invalidation

-Let's say you have the following query that returns specific `Todo` entity based on `id` field;
+Let's say you have the following query that returns a specific `Todo` entity based on `id` field;

 ```graphql
 query getTodo($id: ID!) {